duckbox72/CS50AI-projects/traffic/README.md

 333/333 - 2s - loss: 0.2036 - accuracy: 0.9560`

 ### STEP 4
 Although the changes implemented on the previous step visibly improved the model, seems that there was still a little room for improvement, specially regarding the loss and a bit of *overfitting*.
 In fact, after trying several different configurations , increasing the dropoff ratio to 0.40 proved to prevent possible overfitting and lower the loss ratio without compromising accuracy.
-Finally, doubling hidden layer units to 256 seemed to improve result consistency, mantaining testing loss close to 0.1500 and accuracy close to 0.9500.
+Finally, doubling hidden layer units to 256 seemed to improve result consistency, keeping testing loss below 0.2000 and accuracy close to 0.9500.

-Further changes, or additions did not appear to improve the model further.
-B
+Further changes or additions, appeared to be resource consuming with no overall improvement to the model accuracy any.

-#### FINAL MODEL
+#### FINAL MODEL SUMMARY
 ```
 Model: "sequential"
 _________________________________________________________________